jebbario24/zbi/replit.md

 # EatOut Restaurant Management Platform

 ## Overview
-EatOut is a comprehensive SaaS restaurant management platform offering commission-free online ordering and restaurant operations.
-It features a subscription-based, multi-tenant architecture with a professional admin dashboard and a customizable customer-facing online storefront for each restaurant.
-The platform supports multiple currencies and countries, aiming to empower restaurants with efficient online presence and operational tools.
+EatOut is a comprehensive, subscription-based SaaS restaurant management platform.
+It offers commission-free online ordering and operational tools for restaurants through a multi-tenant architecture.
+Key features include a professional admin dashboard, a customizable customer-facing online storefront for each restaurant, and support for multiple currencies and countries.
+The platform aims to empower restaurants with efficient online presence and operational capabilities.

 ## User Preferences
 Preferred communication style: Simple, everyday language.